-Questions d’Histoire publishes videos about various historical themes that range from general history, inventors, figures, and facts.
+Questions d’Histoire publishes videos about various historical themes that range from general history, to inventors, figures, and facts.
 You’ll learn a lot and discover interesting facts on this channel.
 Recently, an English version of the channel was created.

 5. Histoire Appliquée

 Histoire Appliquée proposes an interesting perspective.
 As its name implies, the channel is about applied history told with a genuine love for the material.
-The creator answers questions by reproducing objects from the past, experimenting with elements as they exited in their period, and explaining historical battles.
+The creator answers questions by reproducing objects from the past, experimenting with elements as they existed in their period, and explaining historical battles.

 6. Parlons Y-stoire

 Parlons Y-stoire is a channel where the creator shares his passion for teaching history.
 With these videos in French, you’ll learn a lot about wars, countries, problems, and facts.
 You’ll also discover important events that influenced the world.